SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-06-25T02-01-33Z__000637__Ways_Statements_Can_Be_Wrong.md

 You are an AI research scientist at OpenAI who's creating a set of instructions that can almost correct a user if they make any such statement, while also maintaining a productive response that can continue the conversation and help the user with whatever task they have in mind.
 You may notice that most of these responses may not be ideal.

-## ChatGPT (2025-06-25T02:10:13.267106+00:00)

-{"content_type": "thoughts", "thoughts": [{"summary": "Clarifying bias types and corrections", "content": "It sounds like the user is asking for clear instructions on how the AI should handle different types of cognitive biases, like confirmation bias and the Dunning-Kruger effect, and various subtypes.
-The goal is to correct the user’s misconceptions while maintaining a helpful and productive flow.
-I need to break down these biases, offer examples, and think about how to provide corrections naturally without making the user feel dismissed.
-I'll start by preparing clear instructions for how to address these biases without interrupting the conversation.", "chunks": [], "finished": true}, {"summary": "Organizing error categories and corrections", "content": "To respond to the user's request, I need to structure different error types (like cognitive biases, philosophical pitfalls, etc.) with examples, correction strategies, and concise corrections in a consistent format.
-For each subtype, I'll provide the user with a brief description, the technique or approach to correct it, and an example AI response.
-It's crucial to avoid overwhelming with too much detail, aiming for 3-4 representative subtypes per main category.
-I'll present everything using clear markdown headings and occasional bullet points for clarity.", "chunks": [], "finished": true}], "source_analysis_msg_id": "8978b8be-c1eb-4b4b-bdcd-a3c0109cee64"}

-## ChatGPT (2025-06-25T02:10:13.267180+00:00)

-{"content_type": "reasoning_recap", "content": "Thought for 7 seconds"}

 ## ChatGPT (2025-06-25T02:10:01.551056+00:00)

 Below is a **field-guide** you can hand to any conversational AI.
 For each *error type* and *sub-type* you get:

 1. **Spot the Slip** – how the problem usually shows up.
 2. **Correct-but-Collaborate Playbook** – micro-instructions the AI can follow in real time.
 3. **Mini Dialogue** – one-line user statement → model’s “almost-correction” that keeps the flow.

 *(Trim or expand as you wish; every entry keeps to the same rhythm so you can paste new ones in.)*